nickzoic/nick.zoic.org/art/charlie-and-the-chocolate-factory-tricks/index.md

 little latency.

-Then we pull the zoom back so he appears to shrink and eventually he'll defocus and disappear, or we can close the aperture.
+Then we pull the zoom back so he appears to shrink and eventually he'll defocus and disappear, or we can close the aperture to fade to black.

 A fixed mask in front of the lens prevents the camera from seeing anything it shouldn't, but the door at the back is open to the floor so as he shrinks we see all the way down to his feet.